Steph216/life-signals/README.md

 ## Key Features

 **Signal Reading**
-Real-time assessment of the user's decision state, including uncertainty level, emotional load, and suggested direction — expressed in decision science language rather than vague intuitions.
+An assessment of the user's decision state — how far along they are, how much is still unknown, and how much emotional weight the decision carries.
+Each indicator is paired with a plain-language sentence explaining what it means for that specific decision (see *What Testing Changed* below).

 **Scenario Engine**
 Generates three structured paths (Safe / Risky / Balanced) for any decision, each with projected outcomes, key risks, and emotional experience — helping users compare futures rather than just options.